corporalrivalle/DHModpack/TechPack/README.md

   - Epic Knights
   - Epic Knights Japanese Armory
 - Create
-  - Create Armory
+  - Create: Big Cannons
 - MineColonies
+  - Dependencies:
+	- Structurize
+	- Multi-Piston
+	- BlockUI
-- ValkyrienSkies
+	- Domum Ornamentum
-  - Multipiston
+- Valkyrien Skies
   - Clockwork
-  - Eureka
+  - Create: Interactive
   - Trackwork (To Be Added)
+  - Dependencies:
+	- Architectury
+	- Cloth Config
+	- Kotlin For Forge
-- Fight or Die
+	- Patchouli
+- Terrain Generation
+  - River Redux
+	- Dependency: TerraBlender
 - Various QoL Mods
-  - JADE
+  - Jade
   - JEI
   - Xaero's Minimap
+  - Xaero's World Map
+  - Embeddium
+  - Ferritecore
+  - Curios
+  - Corpse

 These mods were selected to give players a difficult start, and difficulties surviving alone, requiring the development of a mine colony and its accompanying military strength.
 Leveraging their colony as an industrial base, players can then move onto create to industrialize and develop better and higher level economies.